timo-reymann/learnings/webinars/2023-02-14-Advanced-Kotlin-Techniques-for-Spring-Developers.md

 ## Security

 - [ref](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.ref/)
-  can be used to transform security DSL into a more kotlinish DSL (also works in beans block, could also be just return value for `@Bean` annotated method)
+  can also be used to transform security DSL into a more kotlinish DSL (also works in beans block, could also be just return value for `@Bean` annotated method)
   ```kotlin